 To make it more likely that your content is passed to the LLM, then, you need to make it more likely that your content is in the top results returned by the search engine that the system is using.
 And that’s largely just traditional SEO.

 Over time, it’s possible that the search engines used as part of these ‘retrieval augmented generation’ (RAG) systems will diverge in nature from human-facing search engines as the companies providing them better understand what is most helpful in the RAG context.
-If so, organisations may want to target SEO efforts specifically towards influencing these LLM-focused search engines.
+If so, organizations may want to target SEO efforts specifically towards influencing these LLM-focused search engines.

 2(b) Making Sure That, if Your Content is Retrieved, it Influences the Output as Favourably as Possible